 |Current Gram-Negative Therapies

 cephalosporins, such as ceftriaxone and ceftazidime, increased from virtually no resistance to 15%.
 The same survey also showed that by 2008, 17%-19% of Pseudomonas aeruginosa were resistant to fluoroquinolones, 10%-70% were resistant to third generation cephalosporins and 7%-15% were resistant to carbapenems, such as meropenem and imipenem.
 Therefore, there is an ongoing need for novel antibiotics to combat the widespread proliferation of antibiotic resistance, particularly for Gram-negative bacteria.
-Additionally, currently marketed products have side effect profiles that can include nausea, diarrhea, vomiting, rash, insomnia, and potential liver toxicity.
 Also, currently approved antibiotics specifically targeting infections caused by Gram-negative bacteria are only available in either IV or oral formulations, but not both, so patients cannot continue on the same antibiotic therapy they received in the hospital once they are discharged.

 In November 2009, we initiated a Phase 1 dose-escalating clinical study for AN3365, to